grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 The boat leaned over dramatically as Shakes turned the yoke left all the way to its stop.
 At the same time the bow rose slowly in response to his gentle backwards pull on the yoke.

 Hemi pounded and pounded against the hull.
 He slid the release lever in and out uselessly.
 "No throttle!
-We will be too close!"
+We have to release it right here!"

 Shakes pulled the throttle back and the boat drifted.
 Hemi picked up the crescent wrench and smacked the hull repeatedly until he left dents.
 Sweat beaded at his temples and his face went red with a deep anger rarely seen on his calm features.
-He let out a yell that scared Shakes to his core.
+He let out a yell that frightened Shakes to his core.

 Hemi gave one final smack against the release lever with the wrench.

-He heard a pop, and water fall into the escape trunk.
+He heard a pop, and water falling into the escape trunk.
 Hemi quickly leaned over and slapped his ear against the wet steel of the escape trunk.
 He could hear the mine lifting away out of it.
 "It opened!
 Full throttle!
 Any direction!
 Get us away from here!"

+[//]: # (--- EDITED TO HERE ---)

+[//]: # (----- 2k words from last edit point -----)

 [//]: # (### The _Grackle_ is exploded; the Gnat is sinking)